After upgrading your PC to Windows 10, did the Administrator account become disabled?

 Are you using a Windows 10 release other than the Pro edition?
 Did the above steps fail to work for you?
 If so, try any of the other methods below.

-The Command Prompt is another way to enable an Administrator account on Windows 10.
+The Command Prompt is another way to enable the Administrator account on Windows 10.
 The method works for all versions of the OS, including the Home edition.

 Here are the procedures to follow:

-- Press the Alt + Del + Ctrl keys simultaneously to evoke the login screen.
+- Press the Alt + Del + Ctrl shortcut to invoke the login screen.

-- Next, place your finger on the Shift key and click Restart.
+- Next, press the Shift key and click Restart.
 The computer will reboot in Advanced mode.

-- Here also, you will see several options displayed.
+- You will see several options displayed.
 Double-click on Troubleshoot.

-- Now, click on the Command Prompt under Advanced options.
+- Now, click on Command Prompt under Advanced options.

-- After that, copy-paste the text below on the open field of the new dialog box, and then hit Enter to run it:
+- After that, copy-paste the text below into the open field of the new dialog box, and then hit Enter to run it:

 net user administrator /active: yes (to enable the feature)